style-tools/docs/README.md

 - [PostCSS](https://github.com/postcss/postcss) plugins: autoprefixer and many more
 - Above-the-fold optimizer

-# CMS integration
+# CMS integration and plugins

-Style.Tools is integrated in professional optimization libraries and CMS plugins including a [WordPress FEO plugin](https://pagespeed.pro/wordpress/) and Google Cloud CDN FEO solution (CMS independent solution).
+Style.Tools is integrated in professional optimization libraries and CMS plugins including a [WordPress FEO plugin](https://pagespeed.pro/wordpress/) and a [Google Cloud CDN FEO solution](https://pagespeed.pro/google-cdn/).

 For more information, see [https://pagespeed.pro/](https://pagespeed.pro/) (author of the Style.Tools project)